GDSL-UL/san/docs/06-spatial_econometrics.md

 ## Predicting house prices

-So far, we have seen how exploit the output of a regression model to evaluate the role different variables play in explaining another one of interest.
+So far, we have seen how to exploit the output of a regression model to evaluate the role different variables play in explaining another one of interest.
 However, once fit, a model can also be used to obtain predictions of the dependent variable given a new set of values for the explanatory variables.
 We will finish this session by dipping our toes in predicting with linear models.

 The core idea is that once you have estimates for the way in which the explanatory variables can be combined to explain the dependent one, you can plug new values on the explanatory side of the model and combine them following the model estimates to obtain predictions.
-In the example we have worked with, you can imagine this application would be useful to obtain valuations of a house, given we know the IMD of the area where the house is located and whether it is a newly built house or not.
+In the example we have worked with, you can imagine this application would be useful to obtain valuations of a house, given we know its characteristics.

 Conceptually, predicting in linear regression models involves using the estimates of the parameters to obtain a value for the dependent variable:

 $$
-\bar{\log{P_i}} = \bar{\alpha} + \bar{\beta_{1r}} NEW_i^* + \bar{\beta_{2r}} IMD_i^*
+\bar{\log(P_i)} = \bar{\alpha} + \bar{\beta_1} Acc_i^* + \bar{\beta_2 Bath_i^*} + \bar{\beta_3} Bedr_i^* + \bar{\beta_4} Beds_i^*
 $$
 where $\bar{\log{P_i}}$ is our predicted value, and we include the $\bar{}$ sign to note that it is our estimate obtained from fitting the model.
 We use the $^*$ sign to note that those can be new values for the explanatory variables, not necessarily those used to fit the model.

-Technically speaking, prediction in linear models is fairly streamlined in R. Suppose we are given data for a new house which is to be put in the market.
-We know it is been newly built on an area with an IMD score of 75, but surrounded by areas that, on average, have a score of 50.
+Technically speaking, prediction in linear models is relatively streamlined in R. Suppose we are given data for a new house which is to be put on the AirBnb platform.
+We know it accommodates four people, and has two bedrooms, three beds, and one bathroom.
+We also know that the surrounding properties have, on average, 1.5 bathrooms.
 Let us record the data first:

 ```r